Prelog Chow groups of self-products of degenerations of cubic threefolds: Recollection of some formulas for Chow groups

 We also need a few facts about Chow groups and rings of products.
 The first result says when a K\"unneth formula can be expected to hold.

-\begin{proposition} Let $X$ be a linear variety.
-By this we mean a variety in the class of varieties constructed by an inductive procedure starting with an affine space of any dimension, in such a way that the complement of a linear variety imbedded in affine space in any way is a linear variety, and a variety stratified into a finite disjoint union of linear varieties is a linear variety.
-Then for any variety $Y$
+In the following, by a \emph{linear variety} we mean a variety in the class of varieties constructed by an inductive procedure starting with an affine space of any dimension, in such a way that the complement of a linear variety imbedded in affine space in any way is a linear variety, and a variety stratified into a finite disjoint union of linear varieties is a linear variety.
+This is what is called a linear scheme in \cite{To14}.